luvnyen/luvnyen/README.md

 ## Hi there, Calvert here! 👋

-🎓 Currently a 3rd year Computer Science Student at Petra Christian University, and–<br>
+🎓 Currently a 3rd year Computer Science student at Petra Christian University, and–<br>
-🧑‍💻 Full Stack Developer Specialist Intern at Sagara Technology<br>
+🧑‍💻 Full Stack Developer Specialist Intern at [Sagara Technology](https://sagaratechnology.com/en)<br>
 💪 Passionate full-stack developer with background in Software/Web Development, Mobile Development, and Cloud Computing<br>
 🎯 Experienced in creating large-scale platforms for university events (1000+ participants) as well as for university students (600+ students)<br>